SherG/s2/blog/facebook-ads-roi.md

 Let's assume the owner's goal is to add $100,000 to his annual revenue.

-For the sake of this article let's assume that he continues to make 2 sales a month via his Facebook Lead Ads campaigns.
-How long will it take him to add $100k of revenue to his business?
+If he continues to make 2 sales a month via his Facebook Lead Ads campaigns, how long will it take him to add $100k of revenue to his business?

 Since each client pays $500/month, and he's made 1 sale, he's $6,000 towards his $100k goal.
 That means he needs only 16 more sales to add $100k to his revenue.
 Sixteen divided by 2 (sales per month) = 8 months to his target.